Cravath, Swaine & Moore LLP Logo

 Noah Joshua Phillips is Co-Chair of the Antitrust Practice and previously served as a Commissioner of the Federal Trade Commission (FTC).
 He advises clients on a range of antitrust issues, including mergers and acquisitions, business conduct and compliance, litigation and investigations, consumer protection, and cybersecurity and data privacy.

 On the FTC, Mr. Phillips played an integral role in precedent setting enforcement actions and regulatory efforts concerning antitrust, consumer protection and privacy.
 He decided dozens of merger and other antitrust enforcement matters across the economy, including in the consumer product, defense, energy, entertainment, healthcare, technology, pharmaceutical and retail industries.
-Mr. Phillips’ written antitrust opinions were consistently upheld by federal appellate courts.
+Mr. Phillips’s written antitrust opinions were consistently upheld by federal appellate courts.

 On the antitrust advisory front, Mr. Phillips has recently represented: